 The first year

-In the first year students take 4 subjects, covering the traditional areas of Inorganic, Organic and Physical chemistry together with Mathematics for Chemistry.
+In the first year students take four subjects, covering the traditional areas of Inorganic, Organic and Physical chemistry together with Mathematics for Chemistry.
 The first three of these are very broadly based, and include topics such as Biological Chemistry and Physics, which are presented in a chemical context.

 Students must pass the Preliminary Examination in all four subjects in June of the first year.
 The level of the examinations is set so that with reasonable commitment the vast majority of students do pass.
 For the few that fail there is an opportunity to resit in September.